FrancesCoronel/personal-website-v3/site/content/adventures/2018-02-14-kapor-capital-interview.md

 Due to receiving a full-ride merit scholarship to pursue my undergrad and a generous scholarship for grad school, I, unlike many of my school peers, am not held prisoner by my student debt and can pursue the career of my dreams.

-AI is about to make the biggest changes to humanity, and we’re missing a whole generation of diverse technologists and leaders
+AI is about to make the biggest changes to humanity, and we're missing a whole generation of diverse technologists and leaders

-If we don’t get women and people of color at the table — real technologists doing the real work — we will bias systems.
+If we don't get women and people of color at the table — real technologists doing the real work — we will bias systems.
 Trying to reverse that a decade or two from now will be so much more difficult, if not close to impossible.

 #### What do you believe this role involves?